 What did you learn?

-Cost accounting is viewed a useful management tool.
+Cost accounting is a very useful management tool.
 It does not really matter whether a country is using accrual or cash accounting, using budgeted or actual figures - cost accounting is of value in all situations.
 The generation of costing information helps public organizations to improve their financial management and enhance the quality of their budgeting.

 This workshop examines how cost accounting can be used in government activities and how important it can be in helping to secure more rational budgetary allocation decisions.
 Costing can be used to determine unit costs such as the full cost of educating a child in a school for a year and can therefore generate benchmarking information to determine why costs may vary from school to school and from one public education body to another.
 Such information is vital in resource allocation and in assessing value for money.
 Another example would be to identify the costs of different regional offices delivering the same type of service so that both costs and performance on those offices can be compared.
 Again where new programs are proposed the costs can be clearly calculated.
 Further, the workshop discussed how costs can be identified and classified as well as which concepts of costs to use.